 Corazon de Jesus

-Competed in 1961, this basilica is the handiwork of architect Josep Maria Sagnier i Vidal.
-It's a mix of styles, but evokes a Neo-Byzantine feeling.
+Built in 1806, this Neo-Gothic church is the handiwork of architect Josep Maria Sagnier i Vidal.
+It’s a mix of styles, but evokes a Neo-Byzantine feeling.
+For even higher views of Barcelona, you can take an elevator to the top of the church.
+It’s a mix of styles, but evokes a Neo-Byzantine feeling.

-It's not the prettiest church in Barcelona per se, which is a city rich in charming little churches.
-But it's location is unreal.
-This church is located atop Mount Tibidabo.
-You'll have breathtaking views overlooking the entire city.
+It’s not the prettiest church in Barcelona per se, which is a city rich in charming little churches.
+But it’s location is unreal.
+You’ll have breathtaking views overlooking the entire city.

 You can take a virtual tour of the temple here.

 The neighbourhood of El Carmel sits just above Gaudí’s famous Park Güell.
 Bunkers del Carmel used to be a locals only secret.
 But, like all good things, in recent years it’s become somewhat more popular.

 That’s because it also sports one of the best viewpoints in Barcelona.
 If you’re willing to hike to the top of Turó de la Rovira, you’ll have splendid views over the ocean to Montjuïc and Sagrada Familia.
 It makes a great sunset spot.

 If you can’t hike up the hill IRL, you can take a virtual YouTube tour here and a 360 tour here.